Ersanio/snes-assembly-book/docs/indepth/misc.md

 |-|-|-|
 |**NOP**|No operation|Does absolutely nothing|

-It is often used to disable existing opcodes in a ROM without shifting around the bytecode.
+It is often used to disable existing opcodes in a ROM without shifting around the machine code.
 It can also be used to give time for the [math hardware registers](../math/math.md) to do their work.

 ## XBA
 |Opcode|Full name|Explanation|